-What Is an Appraisal?
+What Are the Components of an Appraisal?

-So, what party is responsible for making sure the real estate is worth the purchase price?
+So, what party is responsible for making sure the value of the property is in line with the amount being paid?
 In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Mannion Appraisals will ensure, you as an interested party, are informed.

 Analyzing Comparable Sales